dev-tek/social_physics/README.md

-# Social Physics - Data Anlysis and Visualization
+# Social Physics - Data Analysis and Visualization
 Societal and Cultural Data Analysis

 Why is this here?